 It shall be a violation of this policy for any employee to sexually harass a student, for a student to sexually harass another student, for a student to sexually harass an employee, or for any employee to discourage anyone from filing a complaint or to fail to investigate or refer for investigation, any complaint lodged under the provisions of this policy.

-Sexual harassment is unwelcome sexual advances, requests for sexual favors and other inappropriate oral, written or physical conduct of a sexual nature when made by a member of the school staff to a student, to an employee when: (1) submission to such conduct is made explicitly or implicitly, a term or condition of the individual's education; (2) submission to or rejection of such conduct by an individual is used as basis for academic decisions affecting that individual; or (3) such conduct has the purpose or effect of interfering with an individual's, academic or professional performance or creating an intimidating, hostile or offensive academic environment.
+Sexual harassment is unwelcome sexual advances, requests for sexual favors and other inappropriate oral, written or physical conduct of a sexual nature when made by a member of the school staff to a student, to an employee when: (1) submission to such conduct is made explicitly or implicitly, a term or condition of the individual's education; (2) submission to or rejection of such conduct by an individual is used as basis for academic decisions affecting that individual's, academic or professional performance or creating an intimidating, hostile or offensive academic environment.
 Sexual harassment may include, but is not limited to verbal harassment or abuse; pressure for sexual activity; repeated remarks to a person, with sexual or demeaning implications; unwelcome touching; or suggesting or demanding sexual involvement accompanied by implied or explicit threats.